ElyLin/SentimentAnalysisProject/README.md

 NLP:
 - To prepare this data for modeling we decided to utilize natural language processing techniques such as removing NLTK’s stopwords, mentions (@username), the hashtag symbol (#), hyperlinks, html formatting, and non-English characters and the two most popular words, “SXSW” and “link”.
 Furthermore, we transformed the words into lower case, lemmatized and tokenized the words to develop a more accurate accounting of words for analysis.
 To vectorize the data set for modeling we used Sci-Kit Learn’s Term Frequency, Inverse Document Frequency (TF-IDF) and CountVectorizer packages.

+Target Engineering:
+We engineered our target into two classes: tweets with positive sentiment and tweets without positive sentiment, which includes neutral, negative and indistinguishable sentiments.
+We only care about whether the tweet is positive because positive emotion drives sales, which can translate into return on investment.

 Modeling:
 - For modeling techniques, we used Sci-Kit Learn’s Logistic Regression, with Primary Component Analysis(limits multicollinearity), Multinomial Naïve Bayes(good for text classification), Random Forest(more advanced algorithm) libraries and Keras’s Sequential neural network builder(Deep learning algorithm).
 We adjusted the max document frequency, min document frequency and max features hyperparameters for TF-IDF.
 We adjusted the Laplace smoothing alpha in the Multinomial Naïve Bayes Model.
 In the Neural Network, we added two hidden layers, two dropout sets and regularized the hidden layers’ weights, biases, and activation functions.
 We decided to use a TF-IDF tuned Multinomial Naïve Bayes Model because the model was not over fit and had a lower computational cost than the other models.